 iii.
 Time to Complete Remission was greater than 4 weeks

 c.
-Acute Myelogenous Leukemia high risk (including features such as those listed in I-iv)
+Acute Myelogenous Leukemia high risk CR (including features such as those listed in I-iv)

 i.
 Greater than 1 cycle of induction therapy require to achieve remission